-The master's degree program in Meteorology deepens and extends the essential scientific qualifications obtained in the Bachelor's program in a research-oriented way.
-Consolidation occurs in the areas of Theoretical Meteorology and Numerical Weather Prediction, Climatology, Remote Sensing and Data Analysis as well as in Atmospheric Chemistry and Aerosols, while extensions take place in the area of Applied Meteorology.
+The master's degree program in Meteorology and Climate Physics deepens and extends the essential scientific qualifications obtained in the Bachelor's program in a research-oriented way.
+Consolidation occurs in the areas of Theoretical Meteorology and Numerical Weather Prediction, Climatology, Remote Sensing and Data Analysis as well as in Atmospheric Chemistry and Aerosols, while extensions take place in the areas of Applied Meteorology.
 A comprehensive practical course familiarizes the graduates with methods of modern atmospheric measurements in the laboratory and field.
 With the completion of the Master's thesis, the graduates have demonstrated that they are capable of applying scientific knowledge and methods to independently solve complex research problems.
 In addition, they acquired detailed skills in an elective from a wide range of other natural sciences.

 Graphic Course Program M.Sc.
-Meteorology (SPO 2015)
+Meteorology and Climate Physics (SPO 2021)